Sally Oldfield

-Sally Patricia Oldfield (born 3 August 1947) is an Irish singer-songwriter.
+Sally Patricia Oldfield (born 3 August 1947) is an English singer-songwriter.
 She is the sister of composers Mike and Terry Oldfield.

 Early life

 Born in Dublin, Ireland, Oldfield was raised in the Roman Catholic faith of her mother, Maureen.
 Spending her childhood in Reading, Berkshire, Oldfield studied ballet from the age of four and won numerous competitions in all styles of dance, including ballet, tap and modern.
-At the age of eleven, she won a scholarship to the Royal Academy of Dancing, then located in Holland Park, London, and two years later was starred to move on to the Royal Ballet School at White Lodge.
+At the age of 11, she won a scholarship to the Royal Academy of Dancing, then located in Holland Park, London, and two years later was starred to move on to the Royal Ballet School at White Lodge.
 However, she gave up ballet two years later, and achieved three A-Levels at Grade A. She studied classical piano to Grade 7.
 All her school years were spent at St Joseph's Convent School, Reading, where she became friends with Marianne Faithfull.
 Oldfield read English Literature and Philosophy at Bristol University.